Meta shares surge after Facebook ekes out user growth | Technology

 Recent earnings reports from Google parent Alphabet Inc and Snap Inc have signaled the impact of the global economic turmoil on digital ads spending, amid rising inflation and geopolitical uncertainty.
 "I think following Google, expectations were just for the absolute worst," said Rick Meckler, partner at Cherry Lane Investments, a family investment office in New Vernon, New Jersey.
 "When they came in with EPS above estimates, I think people who had shorted the stock and those that had...given up on it decided to come back in."

-The company has warned it will take billions of dollars and multiple years to realize its aims around building the metaverse, a futuristic idea of virtual environments where users can work, socialize and play.
+Zuckerberg has warned it will take Meta billions of dollars and multiple years to realize its aims around building the metaverse, a futuristic idea of virtual environments where users can work, socialize and play.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)